sntioudis/papreca/documentation/essentials.md

 \image html ./images/clock_advance.png width=70%

-Where, Δt is the kMC time interval, ρ is a pseudo-random uniformly distributed random number between 0 and 1, R is a/the per-MPI-process/total rate on a given step, and r is a local event rate.
+Where Δt is the kMC time interval, ρ is a pseudo-random uniformly distributed random number between 0 and 1, R is the per-MPI-process/total rate on a given step, and r is a local event rate.
 After advancing the simulation clock, the master MPI process chooses the event MPI processor by performing a (rejection-free) kMC selection [1], [2]:

 \image html ./images/proc_select.png width=70%